rgarzonj/gym-blocksworld/README.md

 Clone this repository.

-Download the bwstates sources from the [following ftp](ftp://arp.anu.edu.au/pub/bwstates.1.tar.gz) (In case you cannot find it you can download my compiled version also with the [sources here](https://drive.google.com/open?id=1vtimCnD2DcxsQfElhcdAqrAwD7dS_N0q)
+Download the bwstates sources from the [following ftp] ftp://arp.anu.edu.au/pub/bwstates.1.tar.gz (In case you cannot find it you can download my compiled version also with the [sources here](https://drive.google.com/open?id=1vtimCnD2DcxsQfElhcdAqrAwD7dS_N0q))

 Untar and unzip the file with
 `tar xvfz bwstates.1.tar.gz`